Alexmhack/advanced_bootstrap/README.md

 To get the coordinates of any location, google the location and click on maps then choose the exact location and click on the coordinates that appear in the bottom, copy and paste those coordiantes in the script.
-You also need to change the title of the location for the checkpoint
+You also need to change the title of the location for the checkpoint.
+You can also change the zoom by changing the value of the zoom variable.